You formed your Arizona LLC. You did the paperwork. You started operating your business.

-There are a number of reasons you might need to change your Arizona LLC’s statutory agent.
-Maybe your designated statutory agent moved out of state, left the company, or no longer wants the responsibility.
+There are a number of reasons you might need to change your Arizona LLC’s registered agent.
+Maybe your designated registered agent moved out of state, left the company, or no longer wants the responsibility.
 Maybe you had assigned the job to yourself, and you no longer want your address on public record.
-Maybe (hopefully) your business has expanded so much that you no longer have time to handle the statutory agent responsibilities.
+Maybe (hopefully) your business has expanded so much that you no longer have time to handle the registered agent responsibilities.

 What the State of Arizona Says about changing a Statutory Agent

 The state of Arizona has certain requirements about changing your LLC’s statutory agent.
 To effectively change your statutory agent, you must submit an “LLC Statement of Change of Known Place of Business Address or Statutory Agent,” found on the Arizona Corporation Commission Forms webpage.